mamorett/tengrai_downloader/README.md

 ### Step 2: Import `page` Workflow
 1. Click on the "Import" button in the Automa interface.
 2. Upload the `page.automa.json` file containing the `page` workflow.
+3. Upload the `page-upscales.automa.json` file containing the `page-upscales` workflow.
-3. The workflow should now appear in your list of workflows.
+4. The workflow should now appear in your list of workflows.

 ### Step 3: Import `dlimages` Workflow
 1. Click on the "Import" button in the Automa interface.
 2. Upload the `dlimages.automa.json` file containing the `dlimages` workflow.
+3. Upload the `dlimages-upscales.automa.json` file containing the `dlimages-upscales` workflow.
-3. The workflow should now appear in your list of workflows.
+4. The workflow should now appear in your list of workflows.

 ## Using the Workflows